uber/cadence/docs/design/1533-host-specific-tasklist.md

 When a user calls the CompleteSession() API, the state of the session will be changed to "Closed" in place, which is why this API doesn’t return a new context variable.

-A user has no way to set the state of a session to “Failed”.
+There is no way to set the state of a session to “Failed”.
 The state of a session is “Failed” only when the worker executing the session is down and the change from “Open” to “Failed” is done in the background.
 Also notice that it’s possible that the worker is down, but the session state is still “Open” (since it takes some time to detect the worker failure).
 In this case, when a user executes an activity, the activity will still be scheduled on the resource specific tasklist.
 However, it will be cancelled after worker failure is detected and the user will get a cancelled error.

 ### Workflow Worker

 When scheduling an activity, the workflow worker needs to check the context to see if this activity belongs to a session.
 If so and the state of that session is "Open", get the resource specific tasklist from the context and use it to override the tasklist value specified in the activity option.
 If on the other hand, the state is "Failed", the ExecuteActivity call will immediately fail without scheduling the activity and return an ErrSessionFailed error through Future.Get().

-What CreateSession() and CompleteSession() really do are **scheduling special activities** and get some information from the worker which executes these activities.
+CreateSession() and CompleteSession() really do are **schedule special activities** and get some information from the worker which executes these activities.

 * For CreateSession(), a special **session creation activity** will be scheduled on a global tasklist which is only used for this type of activity.
-During the execution of that activity, a signal containing the resource specific tasklist name will be sent back to the workflow (with other information like hostname etc.).
+During the execution of that activity, a signal containing the resource specific tasklist name will be sent back to the workflow (with other information like hostname).
 Once the signal is received by the worker, the creation is considered successful and the tasklist name will be stored in the session context.
 The creation activity also performs periodic heartbeat throughout the whole lifetime of the session.
 As a result, if the activity worker is down, the workflow can be notified and set the session state to “Failed”.

 * For RecreateSession(), the same thing happens.
 The only difference is that the session creation activity will be **scheduled on the resource specific task list instead of a global one**.